Free investment calculators — no signup required

 What Break-Even Means After Averaging Down

 Your break-even price is the price at which you neither gain nor lose money on your total investment.
-When you average down, you buy more shares at a lower price, which lowers your break-even — but only in percentage terms.
+If you've ever wondered how to calculate break-even after averaging down a stock, the key insight is this: when you average down, you buy more shares at a lower price, which lowers your break-even — but only in percentage terms.
 In absolute dollar/rupee terms, you now need the stock to reach a higher total value to recover all capital.
+This is the most common point of confusion in break-even after averaging down for beginners, so it's worth slowing down to understand it before adding to a losing position.

 The Formula